saeub/okra/docs/tasks.md

 ### _n_-back

-A single textual stimulus (usually a letter) is shown for 500 milliseconds every 3 seconds.
+A single textual stimulus (usually a letter) is shown for 500 milliseconds with 2500 milliseconds between stimuli (these durations can be configured to different values).
 The participant taps the screen whenever they see the same stimulus as _n_ stimuli back (a "positive" stimulus).
 Immediate positive or negative feedback is shown after each tap.
 The sequence of stimuli is randomly generated before each task.

 - Identifier: `n-back`
 - Implementation: [`lib/src/tasks/n_back.dart`](https://github.com/saeub/okra/blob/master/lib/src/tasks/n_back.dart)